Key Points

 Bankruptcy Filings

-Although bankruptcy filings decreased in recent years, thousands of Floridians with unmanageable debt still filed for bankruptcy in 2022.
-A total of 26,724 residents filed for chapters 7,11,13 or other bankruptcy.
+Although the percentage of bankruptcy filings decreased in recent years, thousands of Floridians with unmanageable debt still filed for bankruptcy in 2022.
+A total of 26,724 residents filed for Chapter 7,11,13 or other bankruptcy.

 Income and Employment

-Florida’s unemployment rate falls below the national average, with only 2.5% of the state’s population jobless.
+Florida’s unemployment rate falls below the national average, with only 2.6% of the state’s population jobless as of June 2023.
 Steady growth continues in all job sectors, despite any downturn from the COVID-19 pandemic.
-Median household income averages $61,777 for a labor force of 10,761,000 people.

-Recent census data shows individual income per capita averaging $35,216 in the state.
-This sits just below the national average of $37,638, with Floridians earning a minimum wage of $11.
+Recent census data shows individual income per capita averaging $35,216 per year in the state.
+This sits just below the national average of $37,638, with Floridians earning a minimum wage of $11/hour.

 Credit Scores

-Another high point for the financial state of many Floridians is an above average credit score.
-Based on the Fair Isaac Corporation (FICO) rating system ranging from 300 to 850, the widely accepted FICO credit evaluation uses metrics like types of credit, current debt, payment history, and new credit accounts to measure an individual’s creditworthiness.
+Another high point for the financial state of many Floridians is an above-average credit score.
+Based on the Fair Isaac Corporation (FICO) rating system, which ranges from 300 to 850, the widely accepted FICO credit evaluation uses metrics like types of credit, current debt as a percentage of available credit, payment history, and the number of recent credit applications to measure an individual’s creditworthiness.

-As a whole, Florida residents earned an average FICO score of 706 in 2021, just a few points below the national average of 714, putting them in the “good” category with most other states.
-A “good” FICO score gives borrowers more loan options but may not earn the best possible interest rates from lenders.
-Building better credit through a debt management program can improve your financial situation and help you earn a good credit score.
+As a whole, Florida residents had an average FICO score of 707 in 2022, just a few points below the national average of 714, putting them in the “good” category with most other states.
+A “good” FICO score gives borrowers more loan options but may not qualify them for the best possible interest rates from lenders.
+Building better credit through a debt management program can not only improve your financial situation but also help you earn a better credit score.

 Identity Theft

-The Florida Department of Agriculture and Consumer Services recommends several steps to prevent theft including keeping your financial information secured with strong passwords and recognizing possible fraud.
-Additionally, watching for false creditors who may call to ask for information like a social security number and checking for inaccurate charges on your accounts helps protect your financial data.
+The Florida Department of Agriculture and Consumer Services recommends several steps to prevent theft, including keeping your financial information secured with strong passwords and recognizing possible fraud.
+Additionally, watch for fraudulent callers posing as legitimate businesses who may ask you to provide personal information.
+It’s also a good idea to check for inaccurate charges or transactions on your financial accounts.

 Banking and Tax Info

-Floridians enjoy the second lowest per capita tax collections in the country, ranking just above Alaska.
-Consequently, residents keep more money in their accounts after paying state and local taxes.
-Florida does not collect income tax.
-Instead, residents and visitors pay a 6% sales tax on all purchases.
+Floridians enjoy the second lowest overall per capita tax burden in the country, ranking just above Alaska.
+Consequently, residents keep more money in their accounts after paying state and local sales taxes.
+Florida does not impose a state income tax.
+Instead, residents and visitors pay a 6% sales tax statewide, plus a 2% maximum local sales tax rate, depending on the city/country jurisdiction.
+Overall, Florida has an average combined state and local sales tax rate of about 7.02 percent.

 However, not all residents access their money the same way.
 The number of residents who don’t utilize a bank account for their finances, also referred to as “unbanked” citizens, ranges from 3.4 to 4.5% across the state.
 Unbanked citizens use services like money orders, non-bank online payment systems, and check cashing to deposit and retrieve funds.